How much do solar panels save in 2020?

-- Statistics on how much solar energy will save the average house are almost meaningless to a homeowner (although for those looking for solar savings stats, see the table below); and
+- Statistics on how much solar energy will save an average house is almost meaningless (although for those looking for solar savings stats, see the table below)

-- Calculating how much solar panels will save for your home requires knowledge of your power usage, your local electricity rates, local solar production and any federal, state and local solar incentives (such as the 26% federal solar tax credit) that affects the upfront cost of a solar system where you live.
+- Calculating how much money solar panels will save you requires knowledge of your power usage, local electricity rates, estimated solar production and any federal, state and local solar incentives (such as the 26% federal solar tax credit) that affects the upfront cost of a solar system where you live.

-We have included it below because it is the only available online solar savings calculator that uses the specific electric rates of your utility to properly calculate savings.
-Most others just assume a national electricity cost and so produce very inaccurate results.
+We have included it below because it’s the only solar savings calculator that uses the specific electric rates of your utility to properly compute savings.
+Most others just assume a national electricity cost and produce very inaccurate results.

 How much do solar panels save the average home?